 The biggest drawback of this technology has been the price.
 However, falling prices and advances in technology mean that the plasma display may soon edge out the old CRT sets.

-To learn more about plasma displays, as well as other television technologies, check out the links on the next page.
+To learn more about plasma displays, as well as other television technologies, check out the links below.